-As more of the world turns to a “work from home” approach, small businesses need to find ways to connect and collaborate across teams easily.
+As more of the world turns to a “work-from-home” approach, small businesses need to find ways to connect and collaborate across teams easily.
 One of the easiest ways to accomplish this is by utilizing cloud-based productivity tools.
-The cloud allows employees to access their email, documents, spreadsheets, and more by using a single-sign-on.
+The cloud allows employees to access their email, documents, spreadsheets and more using a single sign-on.

 When it comes to cloud-based productivity tools in the workplace, you’re presented with a couple of viable options: Google Workspace (formerly G Suite) and Microsoft 365.
-Both of these suites have their merits, so how do you choose which one is right for your organization?
-In this blog post, we’re going to dive deeper into these productivity tools and compare how they aid in collaboration.
+Both suites have their merits, so how do you choose which is suitable for your organization?
+In this blog post, we’ll dive deeper into these productivity tools and compare how they aid in collaboration.

 What do Microsoft 365 and Google Workspace Include?

 Microsoft and Google are competing to be your one-stop-shop for business productivity software.
 The two companies dominate the market for enterprise productivity software.
 Their respective services are supported by a robust, highly reliable cloud infrastructure with data centers worldwide.